LivNLP/ODP-tagger/README.md

 Contextual biomedical embeddings obtained by extracting feature representations from the all layers of Biomedical version sof BERT(BioBERT), ELMO(BioELMO) and BioFLAIR.

 ## Data
-Tested and evaluated on datasets including a health outcomes dataset (COMET-COCHRANE).(Outcomes precisely be descirbed as a diagnosis observed prior, during or after a health assessment), Protein/gene dataset (BC2GM) and an EBM-NLP datasethttps://github.com/bepnye/EBM-NLP. all datasets consist of biomedical articles including some describing randomized control trials (RCTs) that compare multiple treatments.
+Tested and evaluated on datasets including a health outcomes dataset EBM-COMET.(Outcomes precisely be descirbed as a diagnosis observed prior, during or after a health assessment), EBM-NLP datasethttps://github.com/bepnye/EBM-NLP. all datasets consist of biomedical articles including some describing randomized control trials (RCTs) that compare multiple treatments and a Protein/gene dataset (BC2GM).